eranotz50/bugz/README.md

 3) Read about template , create a template for a bug object.

 **look for spell checking options in this IDE for this readme file.

+4) make a change and revert to previous commit